Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Related Work

 \subsection{Differential Privacy for FL}

-\zixiangb{DP-SGD has been regarded as a standard framework to train a differentially private ML model \cite{abadi2016deep}.
-Along with its variants\cite{du2021dynamic,van2022generalizing}, recent years have also witnessed increased efforts on DP for distributed learning systems, including the clipping technique in \cite{zhang2022understanding,andrew2021differentially}, the subsampling principle in \cite{balle2018privacy,hasirciouglu2021private}, and random quantization in \cite{agarwal2018cpsgd, gandikota2021vqsgd}.} In the category of exploiting the channel noise for differentially private FL, \cite{wei2020federated} proposes an AirComp design to achieve certain DP by adjusting proper effective noise; \cite{seif2020wireless,liu2020privacy} investigate adding noise and power allocation in non-orthogonal multiple access (NOMA) systems; \cite{yang2021differentially} explores it in multi-cell settings; \cite{hu2020personalized} applies it to personalized FL. \cite{wei2021low} jointly optimizes the latency and DP requirements of FL, and \cite{kim2021federated} discusses the trade-off among privacy, utility, and communication.
+\zixiangb{DP-SGD has been widely regarded as a standard approach to train a differentially private ML model \cite{abadi2016deep}.
+Along with its variants\cite{du2021dynamic,van2022generalizing}, recent years have also witnessed increased efforts on DP for distributed learning systems, including the clipping technique in \cite{zhang2022understanding,andrew2021differentially}, the subsampling principle in \cite{balle2018privacy}, and random quantization in \cite{agarwal2018cpsgd}.} In the category of exploiting the channel noise for differentially private FL, \cite{wei2020federated} proposes an AirComp design to achieve DP by adjusting the effective noise; \cite{seif2020wireless,liu2020privacy} investigate adding noise and power allocation in non-orthogonal multiple access (NOMA) systems; \cite{mohamed2021privacy} considers DP amplification via user sampling and wireless aggregation; \cite{hu2020personalized} applies it to personalized FL. \cite{wei2021low} jointly optimizes the latency and DP requirements of FL, and \cite{kim2021federated} discusses the tradeoff among privacy, utility, and communication.